ianhampton/Agile-Octopus-Switch/README.md

 `npm install https://github.com/ianhampton/Agile-Octopus-Switch.git -g`

 Update `config.json` within `node_modules/octopus-switch` to include your eWeLink username/password and device ID.
 The device ID can be found under the device settings within the eWeLink app.
+There's a poorly implemented concept of a test and production device as I was testing on another switch, update `octopus-switch.js` to alter which device is used.

 Update the Octopus settings where required, the region relates to your [DNO region](https://en.wikipedia.org/wiki/Distribution_network_operator).

 Once installed invoke it by calling `octoswitch` within your system command line.
 You'll probably want to run **crontab -e** and add something like: